|

 The idea that companies should maintain their marketing spending during an economic downturn isn't new.
 Numerous studies dating back to the early years of the last century have consistently shown that companies that maintain their spending on marketing during a slowdown outperform those that slash their marketing and advertising budgets.

-One of the more recent studies was described in a March 2010 article in the Harvard Business Review.
+March 2010 article in the Harvard Business Review.
 The objective of this research was to identify the strategies that can "help companies survive a recession, get ahead during a slow-growth recovery, and be ready to win when good times return."

 The study examined the strategies and performance of 4,700 public companies before, during, and after three pre-2008 global recessions.
 The researchers found that an optimal combination of offensive and defensive strategies gave companies the best chance of outperforming their peers (in terms of both sales and profit growth) after the recession.
 They summarized their core finding as follows: